91麻豆天美直播

 Success Rates and Procedure Variability

-Interviewer: So it sounds like the procedure has a decent success rate, but there are still things that we've got to look out for, and what better reason to really be sure that you're going to a good center and have a good surgeon.
+Interviewer: So it sounds like the procedure has a decent success rate, but there are still things that we've got to look out for, and what better reason to really be sure that you're going to a good center and have a good surgeon?
 So, after the procedure, on the same day they're put under general anesthesia, you're saying that some people have to stay overnight?

 Dr. Bunch: And it varies a lot from person to person.
 So, again, once you wake up at our center, all the IVs are out, there's just bandages on the legs.
 We put little closure devices in the veins so they heal more quickly.
 So most people are up walking in two to four hours.
-I would say right now, approximately 50% to 2/3 of our patients go home the same day after being observed in recovery for 3 to 4 hours.
+I would say, right now, approximately 50% to 2/3 of our patients go home the same day after being observed in recovery for 3 to 4 hours.
 We want people up and walking that day, in that evening.
 We don't want people lifting over anywhere from 10 to 20 pounds for about a week after, not necessarily because of the heart but the veins that we go in through, they have to heal as well.
 And typically, veins heal a little bit quicker than our skin.
 So, if there's no evidence that we were in the vein from the skin, you can rest assured that the vein also healed at that time as well.

-But what we have learned after is to encourage exercise and activity.
+But what we have learned afterward is to encourage exercise and activity.
 A lot of people with fast heart rates worry that they're going to exercise and their heart's going to go fast and it's going to cause fibrillation.
 But studies have shown that those who engage in exercise, yoga for 30 to 60 minutes a day, can influence the risk of recurrence by about 30%.
 And so we want our patients active right after.

 But what I tell most people is to follow their bodies.
 These procedures, make people nervous.
 If it's your first one, you're nervous, you're anxious, you're under anesthesia, and some people just feel tired after it.
 And so, if you have a few days where you're fatigued, that's your body saying that you need time to recover.
 But most people can expect to be up and active and walking the day of their procedure with minimal to no pain.